microsoft/o365-moodle/local/o365docs/local_o365.md

     1. If the valid is invalid, you will see a red box and the text "This is not a usable SharePoint site."
     2. If the site already exists, you will see a blue box and the text "This site is usable, but already exists".
 You can use this site, but conflicts can arise.
 It's recommended to use a URL to a SharePoint site that doesn't yet exist.
 The site will be created during initialization.
     3. If the site does not exist but can be created, you will see a green box and the text "This SharePoint site will be created by Moodle and used for Moodle content.".
 This SharePoint site will be created by Moodle during initialization.
+3. Choose which courses you want to sync.
+    1. Beneath the SharePoint link setting, you will see a "SharePoint course selection" setting.
+This allows you to choose which courses will have a SharePoint site created.
+        * "None" will not create any SharePoint sites.
+        * "Custom" will allow you to choose which courses have a SharePoint site created.
+A "customize" link will appear after you choose this link and click "Save changes".
+        * "Sync All" will create a SharePoint site for every Moodle course.
 3. Click **Save changes** at the bottom of the settings page.
 4. You will see a spinning icon below the SharePoint Link setting, and the text "Moodle is setting up this SharePoint site.". **This will not automatically update - refresh the page to check if the connection has been set up.**.
 5. The SharePoint Link is set up during the Moodle cron, so ensure your Moodle cron is set up and running.